 Original Recipe For Lutenitsa Bulgaria

-This original Lutenitsa Bulgaria recipe is a popular and traditional Bulgarian spread with red peppers, tomatoes and eggplant.
+This original recipe for homemade lutenitsa is a popular and traditional Bulgarian spread with red peppers, tomatoes and eggplant.
 Full of flavors, it is added to meat, sausages, cheeses or spread on bread.
 This delightful dip is a staple in most households and although it is synonymous with Bulgaria, it is also popular in the Balkans.
 Meet this exciting and aromatic Bulgarian lutenitsa.

 What is Lutenica?